 Some of the world's biggest street artists gathered in Los Angeles in April for the opening of the Art In The Streets show at the Museum of Contemporary Arts.
 Mingling in the crowd might have been street art legends such as Shepard Fairey or even the ever-mysterious Banksy.

 But not "Captain Hook."
-She's part of an international movement of so-called "yarn bombers" taking an old-school approach to street art.
-Unlike most street artists who travel with spray paint or markers, Captain Hook — as she's asked NPR to call her — works with a crochet needle and yarn.
+She's part of an international movement of so-called yarn bombers taking an old-school approach to street art.
+Unlike most street artists who travel with spray paint or markers, Captain Hook — as she asked NPR to call her — works with a crochet hook and yarn.

 Her "walls" are public fixtures, like the bronze bear statue in L.A.'s Griffith Park that stands zombie-like with its paws out.
 "This is crochet on a statue," she says, sitting in her Los Angeles apartment, a pile of granny squares in her lap.
 "This could be happening in 1725."